Skip to main content

 How long should a parent wedding speech be?
 Toggle answer

-A parent wedding speech is often strongest around four to six minutes, or about 650 to 900 words.
+A parent wedding speech is often strongest at around four to six minutes, or about 650 to 900 words.
 A shorter toast can be 400 to 600 words when several people are speaking.

 What should a father of the bride speech include?
 Toggle answer